gabrielngoh/ChallengeFrontEnd_Journey/ecommerce-product-page-main/readmeFiles/README.md

 Your users should be able to:

-- View the optimal layout for the site depending on their device's screen size
+- View the optimal layout for the site depending on their device's screen size (done)
-- See hover states for all interactive elements on the page
+- See hover states for all interactive elements on the page(done)
-- Open a lightbox gallery by clicking on the large product image
+- Open a lightbox gallery by clicking on the large product image(in progress)
-- Switch the large product image by clicking on the small thumbnail images
+- Switch the large product image by clicking on the small thumbnail images(in progress)
 - Add items to the cart
 - View the cart and remove items from it